goto40/mdsd/docs/item_lang.md

    * With properties, additional information can be included in the generated code (like min/max values, e.g., a point with x/y values which must be positive).
-   * You can define additional user defiend properties to your model.
+   * You can define additional user defined properties to your model.
-     For most languages, these additional properties (maybe formatting hints or additional value restrictions) are included in the generate code (without chaging the code generator itself).
+     For most languages, these additional properties (maybe formatting hints or additional value restrictions) are included in the generate code (without changing the code generator itself).

 ### Raw Types and built in types